pwestman/pwestman.github.io/README.md

 to provide a deeper understanding of what is going on inside the hive.
 The metrics that this product measures are temperature, humidity, population, and weight.
 The temperature and humidity give the beekeeper an idea of the climate that their hives are currently in.
-The population lets the beekeeper know if bees are dying and allows them to respond accordingly.
+Also, the temperature readings are used to located the bee cluster during the winter.
+As there are 4 sensors on different side of the hive, the temperature difference will give needed data to find the cluster.
+The population lets the beekeeper know if bees are dying or migrating and allows them to respond accordingly.
 The weight gives an idea of how much honey is stored in the hive at any time and if it will be sufficient to get the colony through the winter.
+Also to get idea when there is enough honey to be collected.

 ### 2.2.4 User Characteristics